tkajda/Life-Simulator/README.md

 # Lab-PO
-Project for Object-oriented programming (Programowanie Obiektowe) classes in Faculty of Computer Science, Electronics and Telecommunication at AGH Univeristy of Science and Technology.
+Project for Object-oriented programming classes in Faculty of Computer Science, Electronics and Telecommunication at AGH Univeristy of Science and Technology.

 Author: Tomasz Kajda